A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

-It’s important not to stuff keywords into alt and title tags.
-Make them descriptive and helpful, so that they’re useful for visitors who need them.
+You should never just stuff keywords into alt and title tags.
+It’s important that you make them descriptive and helpful so that they’re useful for visitors who need them.
 You can use your keywords where relevant, but don’t overdo it.

 For example, if you’re writing an article about the best WordPress hosting, then your target keyword could be “best WordPress hosting”.

-- “Account setup” – this is not very descriptive and also doesn’t include anything related to your keyword
+- “Account setup” is not very descriptive and also doesn’t include anything related to your keyword.

-- “Best WordPress hosting, WordPress hosting, best web hosting for WordPress” – this doesn’t describe the image and is stuffed with keywords
+- “Best WordPress hosting, WordPress hosting, best web hosting for WordPress” doesn’t describe the image and is stuffed with keywords.

-- “Setting up a WordPress hosting account” – this is much better as it’s descriptive and uses part of the keyword in a natural and appropriate way
+- “Setting up a WordPress hosting account” is much better as it’s descriptive and uses part of the keyword in a natural and appropriate way.